undavide/fs/Frequency Separation 2021.md

 ![](img/HighPass.jpg)

-On the left you see the Detail layer, center the High Pass with same radius as the Gaussian Blur (much stronger).
+On the left you see the Detail layer, center the High Pass with same radius as the Gaussian Blur (much stronger effect).
 Right, putting the HP layer half opacity on top of a mid-gray layer (Edit > Fill > 50% Gray).
 Apparently it's now identical: if you put the HP on top of the Detail, Difference blending mode, the result is full black and both Mean and Std Deviation (from the Histogram palette) are equal to zero.
 This for a 16bit file, while an 8bit file shows 0.50.
 In both cases, an extreme contrasting curve shows noise, which in the 16bit case might be just rounding errors (not so sure about the 8bit one).

-All in all, I will keep using the Apply Image method, especially when decomposing the image for retouching purposed.
+All in all, I will keep using the Apply Image method, especially when decomposing the image for retouching purposes.

 ## 5. Single Kernels